rajukumargiri/banking-portal-api/README.md

 2. Configure MySQL: Set up a MySQL database, create a copy of `application.properties.sample`, rename it `application.properties`, and update the properties as needed.
 3. Build and run the project: `mvn spring-boot:run`

+## Deployment steps to OCP

+1. Connect to your OCP cluster either via Web OC CLI or local OC CLI using **copy login command** from right top drop down.

+1. Once connected navigate to the project space:
+   Run below command :

+   oc new-app <YOUR_GIT_URL> --name=ocphackathon-api

+   This command will create you buildConfig.yaml, deploymeny.yaml and servive.yaml

+   buildconfig.yaml	: Builds an image from the source code (Git, Dockerfile, binary).

+   deployment.yaml : Deploys the built image as a running container in OpenShift.

+   service.yaml	: Exposes the deployment inside OpenShift as a network service.

 ## Error Handling